Lease Accounting Agent

 Calculate right-of-use asset initial measurement What is the initial ROU asset value (lease liability + prepaid lease payments + initial direct costs - lease incentives received + estimated dismantling costs)?
 Rules Engine Auditor

-Deterministic calculation per IFRS 16.24 + ASC 842-20-30-5: ROU asset = present value of lease payments + lease payments made before commencement - lease incentives received + initial direct costs (commissions to brokers, legal fees specifically attributable to lease) + estimated costs to dismantle and remove asset or restore site (per IAS 37 / ASC 410-20).
-Lease liability = present value of lease payments using discount rate (rate implicit in lease if readily determinable, otherwise IBR).
-Cross-foot evidence required: ROU asset roll-forward equals lease liability roll-forward plus prepayments minus incentives plus initial direct costs plus dismantling estimate.
-Sub-ledger to general ledger reconciliation under PCAOB AS 2201 internal controls
+Deterministic calculation per IFRS 16.24 and ASC 842-20-30-5: the ROU asset equals the present value of lease payments, plus lease payments made before commencement, less lease incentives received, plus initial direct costs (broker commissions and legal fees specifically attributable to the lease), plus the estimated costs to dismantle and remove the asset or restore the site under IAS 37 and ASC 410-20.
+The lease liability is the present value of lease payments discounted at the rate implicit in the lease if readily determinable, otherwise the IBR.
+Cross-foot evidence is required, so the ROU asset roll-forward equals the lease liability roll-forward plus prepayments, less incentives, plus initial direct costs and the dismantling estimate, with a sub-ledger to general ledger reconciliation under PCAOB AS 2201 internal controls.

 Decision Record